matthewjackowski/mythical-image-wars/README.md

 + Fill out the first,second,third float images
 + Build a new post and attach images...you should see new fields on the edit image screen
 + Then include shortcode in post body "[miw-render]"

-Attach/upload images to the post and update meta data as needed